 If you’d prefer your customers not know about your Invoice Finance facility, that isn’t a problem.
 You can opt for confidential Factoring or Discounting.
 This means that your customers will not be aware that you have an Invoice Finance facility in place.

 At Skipton Business Finance, we understand that not every business will feel comfortable disclosing the fact that they have an invoice finance facility.
-This is why we created our award-winning My White Label product.
-With this facility, every point of contact we have with your customers is undertaken professionally and confidentially using your company’s name, brand and logo at all times.
-Your customers will never be aware that you are working with us.
+This is why we have confidential solutions that can be tailored to your business.

 We know that sometimes businesses will outgrow funding.
 We are proud to see businesses grow to become self-funding and so make sure that we are flexible so that our clients are not using funding if they no longer require it.
 Skipton Business Finance consists of a range of clients, some of which are long-term and some that have only used us for a few years.